IronCoreLabs/tenant-security-client-nodejs/examples/disaster-recovery-example/README.md

 In the UI a `.zip` of encrypted tenant secrets can be downloaded from the [Tenant Secrets page](https://config.staging.ironcorelabs.com/app/kms/secrets) of the Configuration Broker.
 Look for a clickable download icon near the page title.

-In the Vendor API Bridge a request to the [List Tenant Secrets](https://ironcore-labs.stoplight.io/docs/vendor-bridge/8ee4d2ba0dd9c-list-tenant-secrets) endpoint will return a `JSON` list of encrypted tenant secrets.
+In the Vendor API Bridge, a request to the [List Tenant Secrets](https://ironcore-labs.stoplight.io/docs/vendor-bridge/8ee4d2ba0dd9c-list-tenant-secrets) endpoint will return a `JSON` list of encrypted tenant secrets.

-These encrypted secrets need to be backed up in a way that they can be retrieved by secret ID reliably in a disaster scenario.
+These encrypted secrets need to be backed up in a way that they can be reliably retrieved by secret ID in a disaster scenario.

 ### Decrypt Secret

 The secret is encrypted by the tenant's KMS, and the process described in [Recovery Process](#recovery-process) is used to decrypt it.
-Notably the secret will include a KMS config ID in its header (see [ironcore-documents](https://github.com/IronCoreLabs/ironcore-documents) for header formats), but without access to the Configuration Broker it won't be clear which of the tenants KMS key paths and credentials were referenced by that KMS config.
-In a true disaster scenario you'll need to work with the tenant to either provide them with these secrets and have them try decryption with all their KMS keys, or have them provide you or your recovery tool with credentials that can access all their possible KMS keys to try.
+Notably, the secret will include a KMS config ID in its header (see [ironcore-documents](https://github.com/IronCoreLabs/ironcore-documents) for header formats), but without access to the Configuration Broker it won't be clear which of the tenants KMS key paths and credentials were referenced by that KMS config.
+In a true disaster scenario, you'll need to work with the tenant to either provide them with these secrets and have them try decryption with all their KMS keys, or have them provide you or your recovery tool with credentials that can access all their possible KMS keys to try.

 ### Create a Deterministic Key

-Once you have the tenant's decrypted secret for this piece of data you can create a deterministic key.
+Once you have the tenant's decrypted secret for this piece of data, you can create a deterministic key.
 Use the secret as a key to `HMAC-SHA512` sign over `"tenant_provided_id-derivation_path"`.
 The output of the hash is the deterministic key used to decrypt the actual data.

 ### Decrypt the Data

 Use the deterministic key to `AES-SIV` decrypt the deterministic data.
+There is no `AES-SIV` associated data on IronCore deterministic values.

 ### Example Run Output